Javacord/Website/docs/wiki/basic-tutorials/interactions/commands.md

                     Arrays.asList(
                         SlashCommandOption.createWithOptions(SlashCommandOptionType.SUB_COMMAND, "allow", "Allows a permission to a user for a channel", Arrays.asList(
-                                SlashCommandOption.create(SlashCommandOptionType.CHANNEL, "CHANNEL", "The channel to modify", true), SlashCommandOption.create(SlashCommandOptionType.USER, "USER", "The user which permissions should be changed", true), SlashCommandOption.createWithChoices(SlashCommandOptionType.DECIMAL, "PERMISSION", "The permission to allow", true, Arrays.asList(
+                                SlashCommandOption.create(SlashCommandOptionType.CHANNEL, "channel", "The channel to modify", true), SlashCommandOption.create(SlashCommandOptionType.USER, "user", "The user which permissions should be changed", true), SlashCommandOption.createWithChoices(SlashCommandOptionType.DECIMAL, "permission", "The permission to allow", true, Arrays.asList(
-                                        SlashCommandOptionChoice.create("MANAGE", 0),
+                                        SlashCommandOptionChoice.create("manage", 0),
-                                        SlashCommandOptionChoice.create("SHOW", 1)))
+                                        SlashCommandOptionChoice.create("show", 1)))
         ))))))
         .createGlobal(api)
         .join();